-- 20.1 To be knowledgeable of and comply with these Anti-Doping Rules. - 20.2 To be available for Sample collection at all times.73 - 20.3 To take responsibility, in the context of anti-doping, for what they ingest and use. - 20.4 To inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate these Anti-Doping Rules.
+- 20.1 To be knowledgeable of and comply with these Anti-Doping Rules. - 20.2 To be available for Sample collection at all times.73 - 20.3 To take responsibility, in the context of anti-doping, for what they ingest and - 20.4 To inform medical personnel of their obligation not to Use Prohibited Substances and Prohibited Methods and to take responsibility to make sure that any medical treatment received does not violate these Anti-Doping Rules. - 20.5 To disclose to World Boxing and their National Anti-Doping Organisation any decision by a non-Signatory finding that the boxer committed an anti-doping rule violation within the previous ten (10) years. - 20.6 To cooperate with Anti-Doping Organisations investigating anti-doping rule violations.